 This work is in partnership with children’s social care, Local Children’s Safeguarding Boards, Missing Sexually Exploited and Trafficked groups and Northumbria Police.

 Our targeted support is available to children and young people involved in going missing or at risk of sexual exploitation in Newcastle, North Tyneside, Gateshead.
 Sunderland, South Tyneside and Northumberland.
 Our advice is available to all professionals or adults that come into contact with children and young people at risk.
 Our return interview service is available to Local Children’s Safeguarding Boards, councils and police authorities.
 We currently deliver return interviews in Newcastle, Gateshead and North Tyneside.

-SCARPA monitors young people who have been reported missing to the police and we also receive referrals from other agencies.
-Meetings involving SCARPA, the police and social care will prioritise the most at risk young people so we know who to offer a service to.
+Referrals for targeted youth support can be made by professionals, parents or by children and young people themselves.
+SCARPA monitors young people who have been reported missing to the police or referred by other agencies.
+We meet with the police and social care to prioritise the most at risk young people so we know who to offer a service to.

 Our service is very popular and we do not keep an open waiting list.
 We assess all referrals against recognised criteria for risks of going missing or sexual exploitation, making sure our decisions are fair.
 We do not exclude any young person because their needs are too high, or too low, but we only offer a service where we think we have a real chance of making a difference to someone’s life.

 To discuss making a referral, get in touch with us by phone or email and one of our colleagues will talk you through the process.